wikindx/wikindx/website/web/src/content/help-topics/configure.md

 * The remaining entries are filtered to retain only the user objects whose login is the one entered.
 * Finally the password of each remaining **DN** is verified.
 The first one with a matching password will be authenticated.

-A user should not have more than one DN but in the unlikely event that he has two with the same password only the first of the DNs in alphabetical order (regardless of locale) will be authenticated.,
+A user should not have more than one DN but in the unlikely event that there are two users with the same password only the first of the DNs in alphabetical order (regardless of locale) will be authenticated.